REGOVAR-Pipelines/Pirus_PipeGatkSnpIndels/README.md

 # Pirus_PipeGatkSnpIndels
-The gatk pipe for snp/indels (using haplotypecaller) implementation for Pirus
+The gatk pipe for snp/indels (using haplotypecaller) implementation for Pirus __This pipeline is not yet stable and is still being worked on.__

-# Howto use it in a Pirus container
+# How to use it in a Pirus container
 ## Requirement
  * You need LXD on your computer to create it
  * You should read the official doc of Pirus and LXD (be sure that the LXD bridge is well configured.
 Your container will need to access to internet).

-##Instructions
+## Instructions
     # create a container
     lxc launch images:ubuntu/xenial GatkHaplotypeCaller
     # configure it